DownyBehind/DownyBehind/README.md

 ## DownyK : Automotive Platform Software Engineer

 Hi There!
 I'm an automotive software developer. 🚗<br/>
-But after work, i'm developing mobile apps, web apps.<br/>
+But after work, I'm developing mobile apps and web apps.<br/>
 And I am interested in developing blockchain and automated trading bots.<br/>
 I like to develop and I enjoy studying.</br>